ccoenraets/es6-tutorial-react/ecmascript6-react-es6features.md

     };
     ```

-1. Modify all class functions to use the ECMAScript 6 syntax for class functions.
+1. Change the class functions to use the ECMAScript 6 syntax for class functions.
 Use the `render()` function below as an example:

     ```
     class Header extends React.Component {